-- New Year's Day
+- New Year's Day;

-- Easter Sunday and Easter Monday
+- Easter Sunday and Easter Monday;

-- Ascension Day
+- Ascension Day;

-- Pentecost Sunday and Whit Monday
+- Pentecost Sunday and Whit Monday;

-- Christmas Day and Boxing Day
+- Christmas Day and Boxing Day;

-- King's Day
+- King's Day;

-- once every five years on 5 May (from 1995).
+- 5 May.

 Other holidays or commemorations

 If you are a member of a religion other than Christianity, you may take leave for your religious holidays instead of the Christian holidays listed above.
 Your employer will agree to give you leave, unless this conflicts with the business interest.